-- (1) Loading during the restoration period.
+(1) Loading\ during the restoration period.
 In the Fig. 35 module, each multimode device is loaded with 1! of VE.
-A colored box in the figure denotes 1! in a VES. - (2) Clearance on command.
+A colored box in the figure denotes 1! in a VES.

+(2) Clearance\ on command.
 During clearance, the VE in the VES is dissipated.
-The VES condition of a device that has been cleared is denoted as $\mathcal{V}(t) = \varphi$ (nil). - (3) Transfer as a result of a squeeze from the drive body.
+The VES condition of a device that has been cleared is denoted as $\mathcal{V}(t) = \varphi$ (nil).

+(3) Transfer\ as a result of a squeeze from the drive body.
 Transfer in the Fig. 35 module is restricted to a loaded device with a single open junction that is connected to a cleared device.
 A small example is shown in Fig 36.

-Prior to transfer, the VE distribution in Fig. 36(a) is denoted as 1\phi.
+Prior to transfer, the VE distribution in Fig. 36(a) is denoted as $1\varphi\varphi$ .
 As required for a transfer, the loaded device has one open junction connecting it to a cleared device.

-After transfer, the VE distribution is $\varphi 1\varphi$.
+After transfer, the VE distribution is $\varphi 1 \varphi$ .
 (Fig. 36(b).)
 The previously-loaded device has been cleared (through transfer without dissipation) and the transferred VE is held in the previously-cleared adjacent device; also, the junction that carried the transfer has been closed.
-Closing a junction after transfer is required for a further transfer in the array.
+Presumptively, it enters into a restoration period.
+Closing a junction after transfer is required for further transfer in the array.

-Fig. 36: VE transfer through a junction (a) distribution prior to transfer discharge junctions
+Fig. 36: VE transfer through a junction (a) distribution prior to transfer by Robert Kovsky 2024